pwarnimont/filmdb2/README.md

 ## Admin Tools

 - Admins can toggle public registration in **Access Control**.
-- The **User Management** tab lists all accounts with role and status.
+- The **User Management** tab lists all accounts with role, status and full names.
 - Promote/demote between `USER` and `ADMIN`, disable or reactivate accounts, and set a temporary password for any user from the admin panel.
+- Use the **Add User** button to create new users directly from the admin panel (first name, last name, role, status, and temporary password).
+- Inline edit names directly in the user grid; changes persist automatically.

 ## Testing & Quality